École normale supérieure (Paris)

-Originally conceived during the French Revolution, the school was founded in 1794 to provide homogeneous training of high-school teachers in France but it later closed.
-The school was subsequently reestablished by Napoleon I as pensionnat normal from 1808 to 1822, before being recreated in 1826 and taking the name of École normale in 1830.
-When institutes for primary teachers training called écoles normales were created in 1845, the word supérieure (meaning upper) was added to form the current name.
-It has since developed into an institution which has become a platform for French students to pursue careers in government and academia.
+The school was founded in 1794 during the French Revolution, to provide homogeneous training of high-school teachers in France, but it later closed.
+The school was subsequently reestablished by Napoleon I as pensionnat normal from 1808 to 1822, before being recreated in 1826 and taking the name École normale in 1830.
+When other institutes called écoles normales were created in 1845, the word supérieure (meaning upper) was added to form the current name.
+In 1936, the institution started providing university-level education.